jabathehutprogramer/Automated-ELK-Stack-Deployment-in-MS-Azure/README.md

 # Automated-ELK-Stack-Deployment-in-MS-Azure
-# Heading level 1   Automated ELK Stack Deployment
+# Automated ELK Stack Deployment

-# Heading level 3  Purpose of this document:
+## Purpose of this document:

 	This document contains a description of intended topology and the process for establishing an ELK server to monitor and provide telemetry for the web servers already established.